ExpressGateway/express-gateway.io/docs/core-concepts.md

 * API endpoints
 * Service endpoints

-Express Gateway expose APIs through API endpoints.
+Express Gateway exposes APIs through API endpoints.
 As a gateway, it proxies API requests from API endpoints to microservices referenced in service endpoints.

 ### policies
 A policy is a set of conditions, action and parameters that are evaluated and act on the API request and response flow within Express Gateway.
 Policies within Express Gateway utilize [Express middleware](https://expressjs.com/en/guide/using-middleware.html).